benscott/scratchpads-training/import/specimens.rst

 -   **Institution code**:

-The institution code that holds the specimen referred to by the cataloged object.
+The institution code that holds the specimen referred to by the catalogued object.
 This is a required field.

 -   **Lifestage**: